 I'm Isabella, walk coordinator and epilepsy advocate.
 Thank you for helping to bring awareness and funding to our local epilepsy community through our support of the NC Epilepsy Alliance.

-This year, I wanted to take things to a new level and start my own walk in Wilmington.
+Last year, I wanted to take things to a new level and start my own walk in Wilmington.
 I hope that Loop the Loop brings awareness to a cause that has and continues to affect so many people.
 The more I reach out to neighbors and friends, the more I learn how many people have been touched by the condition.
 Please join me in raising awareness and money by walking the loop this October!